 - Bake until bubbly and golden brown.

-- Let cool slightly and garnish with additional dill.
-Serve and enjoy!
+- Once done, garnish with additional dill.
+Let rest, then serve and enjoy!

 Can I Make This Ahead of Time?